microsoft/Mastering-the-Marketplace/saas/labs/lab1-create-pc-offer/README.md

 1. In the **Support contact** section, enter your contact information.
 1. For the **Support link** field enter the support or homepage of your website.
 1. For the **Engineering contact** section, enter your contact information.
+1. for the **SUpporting documents** section, upload the PDF document provided in the `artifacts` directory of **lab1**.
+This document is named "**Well Architected Framework.pdf**."
+1. For the Marketplace media section you'll upload 2 images.
+    1. For the 216X216 logo image, upload the PNG provided in the `artifacts` directory of **lab1**.
+This PNG is named "**Contoso-Logo-216x216.png**."
+    1. For the 1280X720 screenshot image, upload the PNG provided in the `artifacts` directory of **lab1**.
+This PNG is named "**Screenshots-1280x720.png**."
+    1. Add a title to the screenshot image.
+1. Click the **Save draft** button and correct any errors that be shown before moving on.

 ### Preview audience